 Best FPS Mouse for 2020

-Finding your next gaming mouse can be a struggle, especially with all these new and upcoming brands in the gaming peripheral scene.
+Finding your next gaming mouse can be a struggle, especially when you have to search through all of these new and upcoming brands in the gaming peripheral scene.

-We’ve seen brands like Glorious, Endgame Gear, and even Cooler Master all attempt to and successfully captivate the gaming mice market.
-You wouldn’t think it would be possible to compete with the big players such as Razer, Logitech, Zowie, etc, yet these brands managed to do it.
+We’ve seen brands like Glorious, Endgame Gear, and even Cooler Master all attempt to enter and successfully captivate the gaming mice market.
+Nobody thought it would be possible to compete with the big players such as Logitech, Razer, Zowie, etc, yet these brands managed to do it.

-What that leaves us with is too many mice, to the point it can be difficult to choose which one to get.
-So how do you choose between all these different brands and models of mice?
-That’s where we come in.
+What having all these new brands and competition leaves us with is too many mice, to the point that it can actually be difficult to choose which one to get.
+One question naturally arises when thinking about this topic: how do I choose between all these different mice?
+And that’s exactly where we come in.

-In this guide, we’re going to cover our top FPS mice picks, then after that we’re going to give you some tips on how to choose the best mouse for your needs.
+So in this guide, we are going to cover our top FPS mice picks, then after that we’re going to give you some tips on how to choose the best mouse for your needs.
 Let’s get into it.

 Here are the best mice for playing FPS games: